COMMEX prepares Brigade for XCTC

 |0

-This work, COMMEX prepares Brigade for XCTC, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, COMMEX prepares Brigade for XCTC [Image 2 of 2], by MAJ Ramah Knox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT